elemermelada/Battery-Indicatoy/README.md

 # Battery-Indicator
-Program designd in .NET to warn when the battery reaches 80 and 30% in Windows operated laptops.
+Program developed in .NET to warn when the battery reaches a `HIGH` or `LOW` threshold in Windows operated laptops.

 More info on how it works in last release.